 Since we already had our faux brick paneling up, I didn’t get any pictures of the install.
 It’s very simple but keep in mind it’s a two person job!
 You’ll simply cut the panels to fit your wall using a jigsaw.
 Then attach them to the wall using a brad nailer where the studs are.
 That’s it!

-Before we get started, you’ll want to place a drop cloth down in your work area.
+Before we get started with the joint compound German schmear, you’ll want to place a drop cloth down in your work area.
 This is a messy project from all the scraping we’ll be doing so this will help with an easy clean up.